This quote has me thinking again about forgiveness.

 Um, I was pretty sure god had not heard me correctly.
 So I offered again.

 This went on and on and on.
-I just kept arguing, adding points to dhow why I was "right," trying different angles.
+I just kept arguing, adding points to how and why I was "right," trying different angles.
 Finally exhausted, I threw in the towel.
 With less enthusiasm than you might expect for a root canal, I gave in.

 Literally in that instant, there was a shift and a HUGE ah-ha.
 My unforgiveness hadn't hurt that other person one bit.
 He didn't care at all whether I forgave him or not.
 I had only been hurting ME, victimizing ME, limiting ME.